makiahlikesoup/Chompy-Pride/README.md

-# Flexi Rex with stronger links
+# Chompy-Pride ( from: Flexi Rex with stronger links )

+### Notice
+I am working on locating and integrating my additions to this Chompy ( flexi rex ) project repository.
+My most up to date files are currently outside of git based version control and moving things over cleanly will take me some time.
+Happy Pride!

 *3D printable print-in-place flexible T-rex, with strong links to be more kid-proof (formerly thing:2738211)*

 ### License